-Frog Hollow School is a one day a week writing program for homeschoolers.
-Frog Hollow offers three separate classes for ages seven through twelve: Wednesdays in Carnation and Thursdays and Fridays in Seattle.
+Frog Hollow School is a one day a week all day writing program for homeschoolers.
+Frog Hollow offers two separate classes for ages seven through twelve: Wednesdays in Carnation and Fridays in Seattle.

 Curious about the Frog Hollow philosophy?
 Read this article by director Becca Hall on working with reluctant writers.